skrattaren/apf.rst/apf.rst

 + [p.
 123]  "'Who streals my prurse streals trasph, right?'"

-  Iago would rather be robbed than slandered in "Othello_", act 3, scene 3:
+  Iago would rather be robbed than slandered in **Othello**, act 3, scene 3:

         Who steals my purse steals trash; 'tis something, nothing;
         'Twas mine, 'tis his, and has been slave to thousands: